MaloneyB52/Lovett_Class_WUSTL_Group_Project/README.md

 Description of their source data: TBD

-Questions they hope to answer with the data: TBD
+Questions they hope to answer with the data:

+	1) What are the top 5 safest states in the United States regarding specific crimes?
+	2) What regions of the United States are more likely to expereince specific crimes?
+	3) Is there a correlation between population and crime?
+	4) Is there a correlation between number of police agencies and crime?